Field of Mars Environmental Education Centre

 Students will use field photography to survey for heat mitigation strategies employed by local and state council.

-Students will measure abiotic and biotic factors in a number of sites of interest to create an urban heat spatial database of Meadowbank.
-Metadata can be used to identify factors that increase or reduce urban heat and thermal comfort, including mitigation strategies.
+Students will measure abiotic and biotic factors in a number of sites of interest to create a spatial database of urban heat and thermal comfort in Meadowbank.
+Metadata can be used to identify factors that increase or reduce urban heat, including mitigation strategies.

-Students will conduct interviews to assess the impacts of and responses to urban heat on local residents.
+Environmental data will be supported by interviews which assess the impacts of and responses to urban heat on local residents.

-Together, the results Tasks 3 and 4 can be used to indicate the success of the local council in meeting urban heat mitigation strategic targets.
+Collective results can be used to indicate the success of the local council in meeting urban heat mitigation strategic targets.

-Students will apply their learning from the day to co-construct their own investigation evaluating green spaces as a cool space, cool place.
+Students will apply their learning from the day to co-construct their own investigation evaluating green spaces as a cool place, cool space.

 Syllabus outcomes and content